 Now, like most MLM founders, Hogge has been involved in a few ruckus.
 For example, his former company, Genesis, where he was assigned as the president, was sued by Texas AG for fraud.
 While he’s not directly involved with it, one thing that I’m concerned about is the claims that his previous companies make.

-Most of the brand that Hogge has been with is under the health and wellness niche and most of it claims that they have found a miracle product.
-It’s good if it’s true but what I’m skeptical about is the fact that he leaves the company for another once the rave is over and then do it again -- several times.
+Most of the brands that Hogge has been with are in the health and wellness niche and most of them claim that they have found a miracle product.
+It’s good if it’s true but what I’m skeptical about is the fact that he leaves the company for another once the rave is over and then does it again -- several times.